Using a map visualization

 Drag the Sheet1 data connector item and drop it onto the map control on the canvas.

-The map is now bound to the data from the Excel file.
-Each shape that is bound to data is assigned a specific color which corresponds to its data value (e.g., Sales measure value).
+Each shape that is connected to data is assigned a specific color that corresponds to its data value (e.g., Sales measure value).

-The SHAPE NAME binding specifies how the matching is done between shape elements and the data from the underlying metric set.
-In this case, the shape name is bound to the Country hierarchy from the Excel data.
+The SHAPE NAME option specifies how the matching is done between shape elements and the data from the underlying metric set.
+In this case, the shape name is connected to the Country hierarchy from the Excel data.

-The SHAPE COLOR binding indicates the color of the shapes is bound to the Sales measure.
+The SHAPE COLOR option indicates the color of the shapes is connected to the Sales measure.
 You can customize the actual assignment of colors using shape color rules via the PROPERTIES window.

-Similar name and color bindings are available for path and symbol elements.
+Similar name and color options are available for path and symbol elements.

 6.4.
 Color rules